microprediction/precise/README.md

 | emp       | Empirical     |
 | ema      | Exponential weighted moving average |

 Maybe more by the time you read this.
+Note that many popular approaches are functionals of this.
+See for instance

 ## Hyper-parameters